-Click through to learn about high-paying careers that won’t kill you — even if they are a bit boring.
+Learn about high-paying careers that won’t kill you — even if they are a bit boring.

 Spending decades steeped in financial statements, spreadsheets and records might sound like the definition of tediousness.
 But for people who excel at keeping track of minute details and don’t mind basic mathematics, accounting can prove to be a lucrative career fit — or even a side gig that will bring in a nice paycheck.